DandyLyons/DandyLyons.github.io/content/en-gb/thoughts/2-post-expertise-scarcity/index.md

   - "/thoughts/post-expertise-scarcity/"
   # Alias for /thoughts/SLUG/
   - "/thoughts/post-expertise-scarcity/"
+description: "The internet made information abundant, but now something is making expertise abundant too."
 ---

 # Post Expertise Scarcity

 There's a scene in the early-2000s medical sitcom [Scrubs](https://www.imdb.com/title/tt0285403/) where an older hotshot doctor is visiting a patient.
 He reads off a bunch of stats about her medical tests and tells her all about her diagnosis, but she constantly finishes his sentences before him.
 How?
 Google.
-She's using this new-fangled device called a smartphone and looking up all the answers faster than he can even say them.
+She's using this new-fangled device called a smartphone[^1] and looking up all the answers faster than he can even say them.

+[^1]: Of course, I can hear people saying, "But wait!
+The iPhone didn't come out until 2007!"
+This is revisionistic.
+The scene is set in 2001, and the iPhone was not released until 2007.
+But the smartphone was already a thing, they just weren't good yet.

 She's convinced that she doesn't need a doctor.
 She can look up whatever she needs to on Google.